by Donna Young, DTM, Recognition Chair

 - Told me to keep a private webchat line open to her, so she could text me to stop talking.

 Then I joined TOASTMASTERS and the mentoring started with my ICE BREAKER speech.
 I survived my first speech.
-I was so comfortable talking, I thought I didn’t have to prepare my delivery.
+I was so comfortable talking, that I thought I didn’t have to prepare my delivery.
 My club-mates and evaluators were kind.
 They provided such gentle feedback.

 - ‘I think you might have to project your voice a little more in this room.’